wking/swc-boot-camps-v2/lessons/unb-git-local/tutorial.md

 $ git tag Sent_to_PNAS [SHA-1 hash]
 ```

-To show all the commits associated with these tags:
+To show all the commit associated with these tags:
 ```
 $ git show Sent_to_PNAS
 ```

+Can add tags to old commits, but all tags are unique.
+To add the tag to an old commit you type (b3a4e is the identifier for your commit)
+git tag -a Version_1 -m "Sent out for review" b3a4e

+And to see this in your git log you can type:
+git log --decorate=full

 ## .git ignore file -Section to be run during intro to python: